 I've just realised where we are with this picture.

-This is a rare/unique picture of the houses on the top of Fa Peng.
+This is a rare, if not unique picture of the houses on the top of Fa Peng.

 From the left we are seeing House #7 with its cottage next to it.
 Unusually, House #7 is west facing.
 It has a verandah with three arches.

-Then we see House #8, but no front entrance can be seen.
-Unless we are looking at the upper floor of a two-storey building and the lower floor is below the hill top.
+Then we see House #8.
+Not sure if we are looking at the upper floor of a two-storey building and the lower floor is below the hill top.

 Both houses have pitched tiled roofs, reinforced two different ways.

-Far right I think is House #11 on a rise with its cottage next to it, lower down, south-facing.
+Far right I think should be House #11 on a rise with its cottage next to it, lower down, south-facing.
+I'm not entirely convinced though.
 Beyond that is Lamma Island.

 The house in the foreground, I think is House #13 with a cabin next to it.
 The angles don't work for it to be House #12.
 House #12 I think, is out of sight behind House #13.